Ismail-Hagg/filmmer_rewrite/README.md

 - get notifications of new episodes and new movie releases
 - comment on movies and shows
 - see other people's watchlists
-- chatt with other people
+- chat with other people